 5.2 Writing Requirement

-Whiting School of Engineering students must take two courses (6 credits) that are "writing intensive."
+Whiting School of Engineering students must take two courses (totaling at least 6 credits) that are "writing intensive."
 Mechanical Engineering and Engineering Mechanics majors must take two courses that develop writing skills essential for success as an engineer.